Send an Enquiry

 • There are certain compliance requirements: associated with this area of registration as well.
 Nevertheless, young and ambitious businesspeople embrace the opportunity to register a private limited company because it provides them with a platform to raise capital, grow, and control their exposure in accordance with Section 122 of the equity method's legal requirements.

-• Reliability: Indian firms are registered under the Firms Act of 2013 with the Registrar of Companies (ROC).
+• Reliability: Under the Firms Act of 2013, Indian firms are incorporated with the Registrar of Companies (ROC).
 The public can see all of the company's documentation via the completely accessible Ministry of Corporate Affairs (MCA) government website.
 Even more crucially, this section includes information about the establishment of the firm that pertains to all of the directors.
 Thus, it becomes clear that the private limited company type of corporate structure is more trusted.

 • Legal Personality: A business has perpetual succession, which implies that it will continue to exist and function until the day it is dissolved.
-Under the same procedure, a company is described as an organization that is recognized as a separate legal entity whose existence is independent.
+In the same procedure, a company is defined as an organization that is acknowledged as a distinct legal entity with its existence.
 As a result, a company can continue to exist despite changes in its membership makeup and can do so independently of the passing away or cessation of any of its members.

 Disadvantages of a Private Limited Company